Territorial claims in Antarctica: South American involvement

+Gobernador Bories, a Chilean factory ship, anchored in Balleneros Cove, Deception Island in 1908.

 Omond House was built in 1904 by the Scottish National Antarctic Expedition as the first permanent base in Antarctica.
 It was later sold to Argentina.

 President of Chile Gabriel Gonzalez Videla during his visit in the 1940s.
 With this he became the first head of government and state to visit Antarctica.

 Argentina and Chile have a long history in Antarctica.
-In 1893, when Argentina started issuing whaling, hunting and fishing licenses in Antarctic waters, the Chilean government protested and issued fishing ordinances of its own, with the goal of preventing the indiscriminate exploitation of maritime resources and their potential extinction.
+In 1893, when Argentina started issuing whaling, hunting and fishing licenses in Antarctic waters, the Chilean government protested and issued fishing ordinances of its own.
 The Chilean Navy was tasked with stopping clandestine fishing vessels, but their presence proved ineffective.
+Starting from 1903, Chilean whalers visited Deception Island, led by the Norwegian captain Adolf Amandus Andresen under the Chilean flag.
 In early 1906, the Chilean government granted permits to private business ventures to settle the lands beyond the South Shetland islands, with the goal of establishing a permanent presence in the region and improving Chile's control of the area.
+The Magellan Whaling Company led by Andresen and Pedro A. de Bruyne was created under Chilean Law and operated from Punta Arenas.
 Argentina protested immediately.
+In that same year, the Minister of Foreign Affairs of Chile mentioned on September 18 that the delimitation of Chilean Antarctic territory would be the subject of a preliminary investigation.
+On 10 June 1907, Argentina formally protested and asked for mutual recognition of Antarctic territories.
+There was work on a treaty to more concretely define territories in the region, but it was never signed.